Bergen Airport, Hjellestad: Facilities

-The airport was situated at Hjellestad, then part of the municipality of Fana, today in Bergen.
+The airport was situated at Hjellestad in Fana Municipality (today this is in Bergen Municipality).
 Ownership of the airport was however under that of Bergen Municipality and based on leases paid for by DNL.

 Smaller aircraft, such as the Ju 52 and Sealands, docked as a floating dock at the quay.
 The Sandringhams were too large for this, and docked at a buoy in the bay.
 The airport operated a boat which ferried passengers and cargo to and from the aircraft.
 There was a small terminal building on the quay, which was run by DNL.
 The airlines also organized bus transport to the city center.

 The control tower was located in a cabin which was placed on a hill shelf overlooking the quay at Hjellestad.
 A radio mast was erected at Sandkleivane and a windsock installed don Kuholmen.
 Non-directional beacons were installed at Espeland and Bjelkarøy.
 Ship traffic near Hjellestad had to be alerted in case of incoming flights; this was announced through the hoisting of a black and yellow ball on the flag pole at the control tower.